mat-griffin/macos-update-checker/README.md

 ## 5. Example Slack Notification

-Here's how the alert looks in Slack:
+Here's how the alert looks in Slack with option using of using a slack ID to @ a user.
+The script is set to @here so anyone added to the channel is notified.

 ![Slack notification example](images/slack_post.png)